CarlosDanielMaturano/liwb/DOCS.md

 ```liwb
 (define thing (define n 10))
 ```
-Here, n becomes 10, and thing becomes void, or ().
+Here, n becomes 10, and thing becomes void, represented by ().

-There's no way of mutating a variable after it's definition, however, you can just redefine it.
+There's no way of mutating a variable after it's definition; however, you can just redefine it.

 ```liwb